Joël Bonin and Dax Dasilva (Photo by NCC)

 St. Lawrence River, QC (Photo by Age of Union/Emma Dora Silverstone-Segal)

 Flooding has been extreme during the last decade, breaking century-old records.
 I wonder if people will remember these events 100 years from now, and if they will also study the water marks on the trees.
 Dax and I reflected on this as our boat threaded through the small channels of the vast prairie of emerging wild rice and vegetation in the shallow waters just off the islands.
 Scientists and biologists call these wetlands the kidneys of the St. Lawrence, filtering water as it flows downstream.

-Nearly 20 per cent of the world’s fresh water flows through the St. Lawrence River to the ocean.
+Nearly 20 per cent of the world’s fresh water flows through the St. Lawrence River into the Estuary, where fresh water and salt water meet, eventually emptying into the Gulf of St. Lawrence that opens to the Atlantic Ocean.
 It takes 300 years for a drop of water to go from the source of the Great Lakes to the ocean.
 Scientists know that we must take care of our waters so they can continue their vital function.
 Thankfully, the Age of Union is helping to protect wetlands, islands and shorelines in the St. Lawrence River in order for these habitats to continue playing their role in buffering floods, filtering our drinking water and sustaining fish and other wildlife.